solid/solidproject.org/pages/standardisation.md

 permalink: standardisation
 ---

+You can read the [Solid Specification](https://solid.github.io/specification/) here.

-The following is a description about how changes to the [Solid Specification](https://github.com/solid/specification) may be proposed and accepted.
+The following is a description about how changes to the [Solid Specification](https://solid.github.io/specification/) may be proposed and accepted.

 Anyone may participate in [this process](https://github.com/solid/culture).
 Please read the [Code of Conduct](code-of-conduct.md) before doing so.